How to back up with UrBackup to Exoscale Object Storage

 - TCP/22 for SSH access (only required during installation, can be removed later)

 Create a new instance with the following settings:

 - Debian 10 Bullseye as template

-Create a Bucket in your preferred zone.
+Create a SOS bucket in your preferred zone.
 Note that traffic between Exoscale zones is free.
-You can set different zones for the bucket and for the Infscape appliance to achieve Geo redundancy with your backups.
+You can set different zones for the bucket and for the Infscape appliance to achieve geo-redundancy with your backups.

 - Create an API key restricted to the service SOS and the created bucket.
-Note down the API key and secret.
+Write down the API key and secret.

 - Initiate the installation process:

 wget https://dl3.infscape.com/images/urbackup-app-10-13.sh && bash urbackup-app-10-13.sh

 - Agree to the installation.
 A password will be shown in the terminal.
 Make sure to save the password, as it will be used to access the web management interface.

 - After a short time, the appliance will reboot itself.
 Due to a small bug, we need to reboot it again: in the instance detail view in the Portal, click on the